Butani89/webinar_project/DEVELOPER_GUIDE.md

 ## 🚀 Deploying Code Changes (Application Updates)

-After pushing your code changes to the `main` branch, the GitHub Actions workflow will update the infrastructure if any Bicep files changed.
-However, for application code changes (`app.py`, `script.js`, etc.) on already running Virtual Machines, you need to trigger an update.

-### Steps to Deploy Code Updates:

-1.  **Push your changes** to the `main` branch as described in the "Workflow" section above.
-This makes your latest code available in the repository.
+We have two methods for deploying code changes:

+### 1. Automated (Recommended)
+Simply **push your changes to the `main` branch**.
+*   A GitHub Action (`update-app.yml`) will automatically trigger.
+*   It connects to the Backend VM using Azure Run Command.
+*   It pulls the latest code and restarts the app.

+### 2. Manual (Fallback)
+If you need to trigger an update manually from your local machine (e.g., during troubleshooting):

-2.  **Run the local update script:**
+1.  **Run the local update script:**
-    From your project's root directory on your local machine, execute:
+    From your project's root directory:
     ```bash
     ./update_code.sh
     ```
-    This script will securely connect to your Backend VM (via the Bastion Host), pull the latest code, and restart the application service.

-    *(Note: The `update_code.sh` script automatically fetches the Bastion and Backend IP addresses from your last successful Bicep deployment.
-If you have redeployed with a new Bastion IP, ensure the script is up-to-date or re-run `az deployment group show` to get the latest IPs if you modified the script manually.)*
+    This script tunnels through the Bastion Host to run the update commands.

 ## 🧪 Testing